 The lodge offers two game drives per day, one in the morning and another in the evening, maximizing your chances of seeing a variety of wildlife.

-The guides and trackers work in tandem, using their expertise to find and approach animals respectfully and ethically.
+The guides and trackers work in tandem, using their combined expertise to locate and approach animals respectfully and ethically.

 Close Encounters with Leopards

-Leopards are notoriously elusive, but Sabi Sands is one of the best places in Africa to see them.
+Leopards are notoriously elusive, but Sabi Sand is one of the best places in Africa to see them.

 Thanks to years of habituation, the leopards here are more accustomed to vehicles, allowing for incredible photo opportunities and close-up sightings.

-I had never encountered so many leopards up close until my visit to Elephant Plains.
+I had never encountered so many leopards up close until I visited Elephant Plains.

 Memorable Wildlife Moments